bobekryant/bobekryant.github.io/content/Investing/bitcoin_diversify.md

 <h3>Background</h3>
 <p>
-I am a Bitcoin permabull, so my views on Bitcoin are definately biased.
+I am a Bitcoin permabull, so my views on Bitcoin are definitely biased.
-There are numerous fundamental reasons why I believe it is poised to revolutionalize the financial industry as we know it, but I will save those arguments for a future post.
+There are numerous fundamental reasons why I believe it is poised to revolutionize the financial industry as we know it, but I will save those arguments for a future post.
 This article will use statistics to show why allocating bitcoin to your portfolio has historically been beneficial on both an absolute and risk adjusted basis.
 </p>

 <p>
 The traditional retirement portfolio is the 60/40 portfolio, where 60% of the portfolio is in various equities and 40% is in some form of fixed income.
 Typically portfolio managers rebalance this 60/40 portfolio quarterly to keep the same exposure to both asset classes.
-Using $SPY and $TLT as proxies for euities and fixed income, we can simulate the performance of a 60/40 portfolio during this decade long bull market.
+Using $SPY and $TLT as proxies for equities and fixed income, we can simulate the performance of a 60/40 portfolio during this decade long bull market.
 The following plot shows a 60/40 portfolio with $1000 dollars starting in 2014 till present day.
 This portfolio had pretty consistent performance until the Covid crash in 2020 and there is strong risk adjusted performance.
 In addition, I show what would have happened if instead this portfolio had 2%, 5%, and 10% exposure to $BTC in addition to the equity and fixed income exposure.